System Design Space

 Trade-off framing

-Make trade-offs explicit for Prometheus history and metrics role in cloud-native reliability: release speed, automation level, observability cost, and operational complexity.
+Make trade-offs explicit for Prometheus history and metrics as an operating language: release speed, automation level, observability cost, and operational complexity.

 Prometheus: The Documentary